LuisFMTome/Image-Processing-Overlap-and-Blending/README.md

-# Image- Processing Overlay and Blending
+# Image Processing: Overlap and Blending
 With the pictures from the repository (background of a sky and image of a ghost),

 The python script can create 2 images: